 After about 5 determined minutes (during lunch break!)
 I eventually manage to peel the top layer of the laminated crisp packet.
 I bet when the packaging technologist was agreeing the packaging specifications with the film supplier they never envisaged consumers trying to do what I just did with the packaging.

 Suffice to say I have now given up with trying to take part in the competition and am now blogging about the immense pressure on branded food businesses to deliver on every touch point with consumers.
 A single point of failure can turn a great customer experience into a customer complaint and more work for the complaint management team.

 I have no doubt Walkers have extensive QA checks in place to avoid this type of thing and are and all non-conforming products are being proactively managed.

 But they did have a fire recently at Beaumont Leys and are probably under intense service level pressure.

-The campaign does feel like a great idea but I hope it does not backfire if a large number of consumers had the same experience.
+The campaign does feel like a great idea but I hope it does not backfire if a large number of consumers had the same experience (generating for walkers complaints).
 It is a thin line between sublime success and a brand protection nightmare.

 Walkers Complaints and Marketing

 We’ve taken the inspiration behind the Walkers’ innovative marketing campaign and turned it on its head, to critique its successes and failures as key take-home lessons for any business in the food industry.